smaurice101/readthedocs/docs/source/viper.rst

 .. note::

-   The setting of these environmental variables is automatically set for you in the TML Solution Studio.
+   The setting of these environmental variables are automatically set for you in the TML Solution Studio DAGs.
 They are presented here for informational purposes.

    Refer to :ref:`Pre-Written 10 Apache Airflow DAGs To Speed Up TML Solution Builds`